ymuichiro/quick_learning_symbol_en/11_restriction.md

 {16388: 'AllowOutgoingTransactionType', 49156: 'BlockOutgoingTransactionType'}
 ```

-- AllowOutgoingTransactionType：Permitting only for specified transactions
+- AllowOutgoingTransactionType：Permit only for specified transaction types
-- BlockOutgoingTransactionType：Prohibition of specified transactions
+- BlockOutgoingTransactionType：Prohibit only for specified transaction types

-There is no restriction function for transaction reception.
+There is no restriction function for transaction receipts.
 The operations that can be specified are as follows.

 TransactionType is as follows.